-Here’s A Quick Primer On Montana Property Taxes* (aka “Real Estate Taxes”) – Montana Residential Taxation – Montana Department of Revenue
+Quick Primer On Montana Property Taxes* (aka “real estate taxes”) – Montana Residential Taxation

 All Montana properties are appraised at market value by the Montana Department of Revenue (DOR)

 To this $200,000 amount, there is applied a “homestead exemption“ with a rate of 34%.

-A tax rate (3 percent) is applied, for a taxable value of $3,960.
-When the mill levy (which varies by city, county, and even school district but averages 538 mills) is applied to the taxable value, approximately half of the taxable value is the amount of property taxes due; in this example, approximately $2,000.
+But, when the mill levy* is applied to the taxable value, approximately half of the taxable value becomes the amount of property taxes due; in this example, approximately $2,000.